milesdwilliams15/milesdwilliams15.github.io/_posts/2023-05-23-systemic-theory.md

-Braumoeller’s model of systemic politics was his answer to the [“agent-structure problem”](https://www.jstor.org/stable/2706749?seq=1) in international politics.
+Braumoeller’s model of systemic politics was his answer to the [“agent-structure problem”](https://www.jstor.org/stable/2706749?seq=1) in international relations.
 Do agents act upon their environment, or does their environment determine their behavior?
 The answer of course is that agents both shape, and are shaped by, the structures around them.
 Recognition of this fundamental truth is what makes Braumoeller’s theory truly *systemic*, namely, that it characterizes the dynamic feedback loop between structure and agents.